H4ppy-04/urban-cli/docs/source/documentation.rst

 This page covers each function in the program and what it does.
 Its main purpose is to help contributors understand the code.

-.. autofunction:: urban.join_words

-The `join_words` function is seldom but still of high importance.
-It's useful for when one or more words are entered into the command line.

-For example, if ``urban foo bar`` was entered, ``foo bar`` would be converted into a string and treated as one word.
-This is ideal because when querying a word, if multiple words can be concatenated in the search query, then we can be confident that we'll receive a correct and accurate response.

-.. autofunction:: urban.deinit_sys_exit

-This function is used, mainly as a practice of `DRY`_\.
-First, it removes any pre-existing formatting on the command line.
-This means that if the program printing colored text, it will revert the font style to its default state before existing.
-This is then followed by an exit call, reason being, a raised `SystemExit` can be tested.

 .. autofunction:: urban.fetch_response_from_URL

 This function matches the response from `url`.